Quick Take

 ©Elisa Putti/Shutterstock.com

 The Tibetan spaniel is believed to date back over 2,000 years, originating in the Himalayan Mountains of Tibet.
-As there is artwork that dates back to 1100 BCE that has Tibetan spaniels appearing in it, it is believed that they are perhaps even older, at least 3,000 years old but this is not exactly known.
+As there is artwork dating back to 1100 BCE that depicts Tibetan spaniels, it is believed that they are perhaps even older, at least 3,000 years old, but this has not been confirmed.
 These dogs were owned and bred by Buddhist monks and lamas and were referred to as “little lions”.
 They were intended as guard dogs, or lookout dogs, standing watch over the monasteries.

 This breed was historically never bred for sale but rather was given as gifts to other Buddhist countries, Chinese leaders, and esteemed friends.
 They were first introduced to England in the late 1800s and eventually made their way to the United States in the mid-to-late 1960s.